oncody/civ-board-game-2010/README.md

 * Culture Victory - Advance to the end of the culture track
 * Technology Victory - Research a level 5 technology card
 * Economic Victory - Reach 15 coins
-  * Invested coins do not count towards an economic victory

 ### Game Setup
 - [ ] Agree on optional rules